 We are committed to providing the highest level of legal service to all our clients.
 However, should you find you become concerned about the level of service we provide, please inform us immediately.
 We will act quickly and do all we can to remedy the situation.

 In the first instance it might be helpful to contact the person who is working on your matter and discuss your concerns.
 You may find they can easily resolve the issue at this stage.
-If however, you would like to make a formal complaint, you will can read our full complaints procedure by following this link T A Matthews, Complaints Policy 2018
+If however, you would like to make a formal complaint, you will can read our full complaints policy by following this link T A Matthews, Complaints Policy 2023

 We will continue to deal with your matter, while your complaint is being investigated.